openscope/qgsopenscope/README.md

 4. Select the airport file for which the terrain will be generated Click OK, and wait.
 The plugin may take several minutes to run, depending on your internet connection and hardware

-Exporting data can also be done.@
+Exporting data can also be done:
 * Simply use the Export ... option and it will copy the generated JSON to the clipboard
 * Terrain is exported by selecting which terrain layers you want, and using the Export function.
 It will ask you where you want to save the GeoJSON file